What is the course about?

 What level is the course and do I need any particular skills?

-This course is suitable for those with some previous experience drawing the figure from direct observation such as having done Portraits 1 and 2 or Life Drawing and Painting at City Lit.
+This course is suitable for those with some previous experience drawing the figure from direct observation for example Portraits 1 and 2 or Life Drawing and Painting at City Lit.
 It is suitable as a bridging course for those who have completed any of the City Lit Advanced course programme and as a refresher for those returning to classes.

 How will I be taught, and will there be any work outside the class?